Blood & Truth – The Review

 October 6, 2019 ·

 Spies have always been thrilling and full of mystery, adventure, and suspense.
-A Good vs. Evil story being told.
-From books to T.V. shows to movies to games, the spy and action genre is something that some of us at one time or another, wanted to be part of from the story to be the lead hero to having all the one-liners and charisma.
+A good vs. evil story is being told.
+From books to TV shows to movies to games, the spy and action genre is something that some of us at one time or another, wanted to be part of from the story to being the lead hero to having all the one-liners and charisma.
 But does Developer London Studio bring the action and bring those wants to an immersive adventure?
-I am just going to say it now, yes they do in every way.
-Let’s find out more with Blood & Truth for the PlayStation VR.
+I am just going to say it now; yes they do in every way.
+Let’s find out more about Blood & Truth for the PlayStation VR.

-Before we begin, I am not going to spoil the story in any way as it wouldn’t be fair to anyone.
-But before you get started, you really want to make sure you have your Move controllers fully charged, make sure nothing is around you in arm’s length, and get ready for the action.
+Before we begin, I am not going to spoil the story in any way, as it wouldn’t be fair to anyone.
+But before you get started, you really want to make sure you have your Move controllers fully charged, make sure nothing is around you at arm’s length, and get ready for the action.
 So with that said, let’s continue.

 But it’s not all guns blazing all the time.
-There will be parts where you will need to pick locks or clip wires, so when this happens your tool kit appears and if you are not sure what tool to use, after a short time, you will be given a hint.
-But having to take a screwdriver and actually turn it as you would in real life or having to use both hands to pick locks is something that didn’t have to be added in, but I am glad that it is.
-When you are not shooting, conversing or trying to unlock that next section, you will be using your hands to climb ladders or help you get across different sections, just don’t let go because it will not be pretty.
+There will be parts where you will need to pick locks or clip wires, so when this happens, your toolkit appears and if you are not sure what tool to use, after a short time, you will be given a hint.
+But having to take a screwdriver and turn it as you would in real life or having to use both hands to pick locks is something that didn’t have to be added in, but I am glad that it is.
+When you are not shooting, conversing, or trying to unlock that next section, you will be using your hands to climb ladders or help you get across different sections; just don’t let go because it will not be pretty.

-Not only does each scene bring its own, but the action of these different scenes play and fit nicely in the greater puzzle that is Blood & Truth.
-One of the things I really like is how there will be communication between the characters (again not going to spoil anything) and then you give your explanation that is shown through the action of the scene.
-But it’s when that action such as jumping through a window goes into this dramatic slow motion that kept the smiles on my face going.
+Not only does each scene bring its own, but the action of these different scenes plays and fits nicely in the greater puzzle that is Blood & Truth.
+One of the things I really like is how there will be communication between the characters (again, not going to spoil anything) and then you give your explanation that is shown through the action of the scene.
+But it’s when that action, such as jumping through a window, goes into this dramatic slow motion that keeps the smiles on my face going.

 Let’s talk about the graphics.
 From the moment you interact with the characters, the motion capture is also some of the best I have seen in Virtual Reality.
-The amount of detail of light when I jumped through a window at night time and you can see the individual pieces of glass just makes you feel proud of what you are experiencing.
-Scenes where you are in a vehicle either talking or shooting, everything looks sharp from inside the vehicle to the surroundings outside regardless of speed and other parts of the action going on.
+The amount of detail of light when I jumped through a window at nighttime and you can see the individual pieces of glass just makes me feel proud of what you are experiencing.
+In scenes where you are in a vehicle, either talking or shooting, everything looks sharp from inside the vehicle to the surroundings outside, regardless of speed and other parts of the action going on.
 Like the sound, a lot of time went into detail, which again is a very good thing.

-But I really love is how Blood & Truth is not your typical game.
-This is more of an interactive immersive storytelling gaming experience that puts the center of the action around you and makes you the hero that you always wanted to be that the T.V.
-Shows, books, and movies made us want to be part of it that only could be possible in Virtual Reality.
-London Studios has set a new standard that should be the foundation for new ideas from the writers to directors of the small and big screens to the games that we play.
+But I really love how Blood & Truth is not your typical game.
+This is more of an interactive, immersive storytelling gaming experience that puts the center of the action around you and makes you the hero that you always wanted to be.
+The TV shows, books, and movies made us want to be part of it which only could be possible in Virtual Reality.
+London Studios has set a new standard that should be the foundation for new ideas, from the writers to directors of the small and big screens to the games that we play.
 Blood & Truth really is just too sweet to be missed and should be part of your PlayStation VR collection.

 Blood & Truth is out now as well as a free demo on PlayStation VR.
 A review code was provided.